 Executive Vice President & CFO

-Tom Harris is in his 24th year with the D-backs in 2018 as the organization's Executive Vice President & Chief Financial Officer.
+Tom Harris is in his 25th year with the Arizona Diamondbacks in 2019 and is the organization's Executive Vice President & Chief Financial Officer.

 Harris oversees all general accounting, finance, stadium operations, risk management and administrative activities and ensures operations are in accordance with ownership goals and objectives.

 Harris assisted in the negotiations with FOX Sports Arizona on a 20-year extension that began in 2016 and is the largest financial transaction in franchise history.

 The Winslow, Ariz., native played a key role in the opening of the D-backs' Spring Training home, Salt River Fields at Talking Stick, as well as the 2011 Major League Baseball All-Star Game held at Chase Field.
 Under Harris' guidance, through equity and debt restructures, the team has eliminated more than $200 million of debt.